 The straps that came with these watches, as usual, are super good!
 As I said in the past, Sternglas has probably the best straps from any microbrand that come with the watch from the store.
 For the 38mm version, I chose the Premium brown and for the 34mm version the White strap which in life actually looks more like light grey.
 Both straps are made of high-quality leather and are super soft and have that nice leather scent.
 The underside is super soft and signed with Sternglas logo.
 The straps are super comfortable and on the wrist feel really good.
 When wearing you even forget that you have a watch on the wrist.
 The Junis 38 has 20mm lug width and the Junis 34 has 16mm lug width.
 If you don’t like these colours there are plenty of strap options to choose from for all the tastes.
 Of course, all Sternglas straps come with built-in quick release spring bars which as you all know is one of my favourite things, as it makes strap change 10x faster than usual.
 The tang-style buckle is also coated in that gold colour to match the case and is signed with deeply engraved Sternglas logo.

 Overall both watches are super great and the price is super cheap in my opinion.
 Me and my girlfriend like these ones a lot.
 The price for Junis 38 is 189€ and the price for Junis 34 is 179€ which is a steal.
 For this price you get a good-looking, well-built timepiece with sapphire glass, Swiss made quartz movement with 10-year battery life and a really high-quality strap.
 Should you get one?
 Hell yeah!
 I recommend it!
-Especially if you consider Daniel Wellington or one of those watches, better buy this one, it will be something different, unique and from a great brand with fake marketing or something!
+Especially if you consider Daniel Wellington or one of those watches, better buy this one, it will be something different, unique and from a great brand with no fake bull**** marketing or something!